 Try sauteing it over very high heat, or roast it until it’s crispy.
 If you want a recipe, check out this video on the Gundry YouTube channel.

 And good news: If you can’t find it fresh, no worries.
 Frozen okra is available in most grocery stores, and it’s just as good.
 Make sure to thaw it and pat it dry before cooking, to cut down on the slime factor.

 Now, this one may be brand new to you … or you may have tried it before.
 It’s a delicious, crispy vegetable that tastes like a cross between an apple and a potato.
 And it’s incredibly high in prebiotic fiber.

-The Takeaway from Prebiotic Foods
+The Takeaway From Prebiotic Foods

 You’re doing a great thing by watering that colony of healthy bacteria in your digestive tract.

-1.Zhang, Yu-Jie et al. “Impacts Of Gut Bacteria On Human Health And Diseases”.
+1 Zhang, Yu-Jie et al. “Impacts Of Gut Bacteria On Human Health And Diseases”.
 N.p., 2017.
 Print.

-3.Yoo, J. & Kim, S. (2017).
+2 Yoo, J. & Kim, S. (2017).
 Probiotics and Prebiotics: Present Status and Future Perspectives on Metabolic Disorders.